The Eco-Friendly Roofing Contractor

 Step 2: Inspecting the Existing Tiles Up Close

-Step 3: Carefully Removing the Old Tiles
+Step 3: Carefully Lifting and Saving Your Tiles

-Step 5: Securing the Sheathing
+Step 5: Re-securing the Decking

 Step 6: Preparing the Flashing Materials